xclenvicturus/Victurus/docs/structure.md

 - **ui/menus/view_menu.py** — View/menu toggles.
 - **ui/maps/** — Map views and infrastructure.
 - **ui/widgets/** — Reusable panels and widgets.

+### Recent developer utilities

+- `tools/test_newgame_runner.py` — Helper that creates new saves by launching the new-game bootstrap in a subprocess.
+It picks unique save names and enforces a configurable timeout (default 60s) to avoid orphaned/hung runs during automated tests.
+- `tools/check_resource_icons.py` — Small inspector script used during development to verify resource locations exist on `locations` and that `icon_path` values are present.

+These tools are intended for developer/test use and write into the user's Documents/Victurus_game/Saves directory by default.

 ---